Atlantic.Net Blog

 apt-get install nginx nginx-extras -y

-apt-get install redis-server rabbitmq-server gnupg2 -y
+apt-get install redis-server rabbitmq-server gnupg2 curl -y

 Once both packages are installed, start the RabbitMQ and Redis service with the following command: